Oleg-N-Cher/OfrontPlus/Readme.txt

   9. Support UTF-8 encoded sources (with or without BOM) with EOL as 0DX (Oberon System), 0AX (UNIX/Linux) & 0DX+0AX (Windows).

-  10. Constant arrays, BITS(), IN/OUT procedure parameters (only in Ofront+ for BlackBox).
+  10. Constant arrays, BITS() (only in Ofront+ for BlackBox).

+  11. IN procedure parameters (as in Component Pascal).

-  11. Tested with GCC/MinGW, Intel C++, SDCC and even Borland Turbo C.
+  12. Tested with GCC/MinGW, Intel C++, SDCC and even Borland Turbo C.

 Get it!